Persistent Depressive Disorder

 Medications

 Antidepressants are the most common class of medication prescribed for patients with depressive disorders.
-Examples are selective serotonin reuptake inhibitors (SSRIs), tricyclic antidepressants, and serotonin and norepinephrine reuptake inhibitors.
+Examples include:

 Talk Therapy